Soap (TV series): Protests and controversy

 In 1978, when WCCB gave up its ABC affiliation to former NBC affiliate WSOC-TV and became independent, the latter station aired the show starting with late-night summer repeats of the first season, then showed it in its regular prime time slot the following fall.
-Except for two individuals, the only angry calls came from people wondering what happened to Saturday Night Live, which could now be found on WRET.
+Except for two individuals, the only angry calls came from people wondering what happened to Saturday Night Live, which could now be found on WRET (today's WCNC-TV).